- Believers rejoice and celebrate after a month of rigorous fast.

 So, fun time is also prayer time, though it may sound… funny!

-Hope this answers your question.
+I hope this answers your question.
 Thank you and please send us any further question you may have.